lcls-users/lcls-users/docs/before/btx.md

 ### From the command-line

-To make the executable accessible, add the following line to your `~/.bashrc` for analysis on the ffb or ana clusters:
+To make the executable accessible, add the following line to your `~/.bashrc` for analysis on the PCDS clusters:
 ```
 export PATH=/cds/sw/package/autosfx/btx/scripts:$PATH
 ```